vuesion/docs/en/v4/guide/clean-up.md

 ## Directories and Files

-Directories and files that we would recommended to delete:
+Directories and files that we would recommend to delete:

 ```bash
 └── src